Natural Dyeing with Avocado dye

 OK, so this is the most fun part.
 This is when you get to play to be an alchemist or a scientist/chemist!
 In order to extract the color from the avocado skins and pits follow the steps below:

-- Fill a big pot with water and the avocado pits and skins.
+- Fill a big dye pot with water and the avocado pits and skins.

 - Bring to a simmer.
 Keep simmering for 1 hour.

 - Turn the heat off and let it cool naturally.
-You can leave cooling overnight.
+You can leave cooling overnight in the dye pot.

-PRO TIP: It’s always better to soak your onion skins overnight before you start the simmering process.
-This will help start the dye extraction and will give you a better result!
+PRO TIP: It’s always better to let the avocados steep overnight before you start the simmering process.
+This will help start the extraction and will give you a better result!

 Step 4: Hot Dyeing Method

-When you dye yarn you can leave the skeins of wool yarn in the pot by itself but when you dye fabric you must always move it around to avoid streaks in the dyed fabric.
+When you are dyeing yarn you can leave the skeins of wool yarn in the pot by itself but when you are dyeing fabric you must always move it around to avoid streaks in the dyed fabric.

 Slowly raise temperature to a simmer.
 Simmer for 1 hour.
 Remove from the dye bath.
 Rinse fiber in lukewarm water.
-Make sure the water runs clear of dye.
+Make sure the water runs clear.
 Hang it to dry away from sunlight.

-PRO tip: If you are only dyeing yarn you can just leave it in the dye bath alone, however if you are dyeing fabric you must stir all the time to avoid streaky results.
+PRO tip: If you are only dyeing yarn you can just leave it in the pot cooling overnight.
+However if you are dyeing fabric you must stir all the time to avoid streaky results.
+The longer you leave the natural fiber the deeper the color will be.

 The colors will change once your fabric and yarn are dry.
 If you want a deeper brighter tone of pink you can leave the dye bath soaking for a couple of days before straining the avocados and doing the dyeing process.